OpenFAST/openfast/docs/source/user/extptfm/input_files.rst

 ---------------------------------------

-This superelement input file is used to provide the system matrices and time series of loads for superelements with an arbitrary number of Craib-Bampton modes.
+This superelement input file is used to provide the system matrices and time series of loads for superelements with an arbitrary number of Craig-Bampton modes.

 Example
 ^^^^^^^